It’s that time of year again, so here are my top 10 films of 2012.

 9. Silver Linings Playbook

-Silver Linings Playbook was a surprising hit at this year’s award ceremonies, being nominated in all four acting categories, with Lawrence winning four awards for Best Actress, and winning the BAFTA award for Best Adapted Screenplay and four Independent Spirit Awards including Best Film.
+Silver Linings Playbook was a surprise hit at this year’s award ceremonies, being nominated in all four acting categories, with Lawrence winning four awards for Best Actress, and winning the BAFTA award for Best Adapted Screenplay and four Independent Spirit Awards including Best Film.
 Why?
 Because it was undeniably the best romantic drama that 2012 had to offer.

 Both funny and emotionally honest, Silver Linings Playbook is a completely lovely romantic dramedy that gives a heart-warming look at mental illness, without being patronising or throwing anything too serious in your face.
 SLP may be more romance than comedy but it’s not your typical boy-meets-girl.
 This film is about its two characters, both separately and as a couple.
 Whether they come together at the end or not doesn’t become the main focus of the plot, rather how they and their families learn to deal with their own issues.
 Its focus on something much more important is why it is so compelling.
 It may be quite simple in terms of narrative structure and plot but because of this, it all feels natural.
 With its focus on finding a silver lining in life when things don’t quite work out also means that it’s quite easy to identify with some of the situations, if not the characters themselves.